petermeissner/dratful/README.md

 **Version**

-0.1.3
+0.1.5

 **Description**

 Building packages with 'devtools' is easy.
 Publishing packages with 'drat' is easy too.
-Combining both is two lines of code too much - hence 'dratful'.
-The package aims at making the check-build-publish workflow a super easy one-liner.
+Combining both is two lines of code too much - hence 'dratful' - drat at it's fullest.
+The package aims at making the check-build-publish workflow a super easy one-liner - E.g. 'dratful::dratful()' will build, check, commit and push source and binary packages if all checks were passed any without error or warning.
+Use 'dratful::drat()' for leaving Git handling out.

 **License**